viggyfresh/CliNER/README.rst

     Steps

         1. First you must download the sources for GENIA.
-Do that with 'wget http://www.nactem.ac.uk/tsujii/GENIA/tagger/geniatagger-3.0.1.tar.gz'
+Do that with ''wget http://www.nactem.ac.uk/tsujii/GENIA/tagger/geniatagger-3.0.1.tar.gz''

         2. In order to compile the sources, you may need to edit a C++ so that it has an additional include directive.
 Basically, morph.cpp needs to include cstdlib.
-This should be able to be accomplished by enterring the geniatagger-3.0.1/ directory and running 'echo "$(sed '1i#include <cstdlib>' morph.cpp)" > morph.cpp'
+This should be able to be accomplished by enterring the geniatagger-3.0.1/ directory and running ''echo "$(sed '1i#include <cstdlib>' morph.cpp)" > morph.cpp''

         3. Compile GENIA.
-This is simple.
-Just run 'make'
+Just run ''make''

         4. If you do not have any errors, then the tagger has been built successfully.
 If there were compile errors, try to resolve them (it'd be one of those "well it works for me" scenarios).